-Protection of Confidential Information and Personal Information
+Protection and Handling Restricted Information and Internal Information

-YU is dedicated to protecting the security and confidentiality of its Confidential Information and the Personal Information that it collects, uses and maintains.
-While working or studying at the University, Users may create, discover, use, access, receive or otherwise handle Confidential Information and Personal Information.
-No matter what a User's position or role at the University, every User has an obligation to safeguard Confidential Information and Personal Information.
+YU is dedicated to protect the confidentiality and integrity of the information collected, processed, stored, or transmitted by YU personnel and YU systems.
+While working or studying at the University, Users may create, discover, use, access, receive or otherwise handle Restricted Information and Internal Information.
+No matter what a User's position or role at the University, every User has an obligation to safeguard Restricted Information and Internal Information.

-All Users must properly handle the Confidential Information and Personal Information that they collect, use or maintain in the course of business.
+All Users must properly handle the Restricted Information and Internal Information that they collect, process, store, or transmit in the course of business.
 This obligation includes:

-- preventing unauthorized access to, and protecting the security and confidentiality of, Confidential Information and Personal Information; - only collecting, accessing, using, maintaining, transmitting or disclosing the minimum amount of Confidential Information and Personal Information that is necessary and relevant to perform the User's job responsibilities;

-only removing Confidential Information and Personal Information from the University's offices when it is necessary and relevant to perform job responsibilities, or otherwise for allowable business purposes, and then only if it is password-protected and/or encrypted as described below;

-- not using Confidential Information and/or Personal Information for unauthorized purposes and not permitting them to be used for unauthorized purposes; - properly disposing of Confidential Information and/or Personal Information in a manner that is commensurate with the degree of risk posed by any disclosure of such information (e.g., ensuring that SSNs are disposed of to make them unreadable, such as by wiping or shredding electronic media that contain SSNs); and - notifying abuse@yu.edu if a User believes electronic records containing Confidential Information and/or Personal Information has been obtained or accessed by an unauthorized person.
+- preventing unauthorized access to, and protecting the security and confidentiality of, Restricted Information and Internal Information; - only collecting, accessing, using, maintaining, transmitting or disclosing the minimum amount of Restricted Information and Internal Information that is necessary and relevant to perform the User's job responsibilities; - only removing Restricted Information and Internal Information from the University's offices when it is necessary and relevant to perform job responsibilities, or otherwise for allowable business purposes, and then only if it is password-protected and/or encrypted as described below; - not using Restricted Information and/or Internal Information for unauthorized purposes and not permitting them to be used for unauthorized purposes; - properly disposing of Restricted Information and/or Internal Information in a manner that is commensurate with the degree of risk posed by any disclosure of such information (e.g., ensuring that SSNs are obscured to make them unreadable, such as by wiping or shredding electronic media that contain SSNs); and notifying abuse@yu.edu if a User believes electronic records containing Restricted Information and/or Internal Information has been obtained or accessed by an unauthorized person.

-Each User's obligation to safeguard electronic records containing Confidential Information and Personal Information extends to all situations in which a User may handle such information, including when the User is working remotely or otherwise away from the University's offices.
+Each User's obligation to safeguard electronic records containing Restricted Information and Internal Information extends to all situations in which a User may handle such information, including when the User is working remotely or otherwise away from the University's offices.

-In addition, Highly Sensitive Information should not be stored on portable or removable devices, including laptops, unencrypted USB drives, unencrypted removable drives or portable media (e.g., CDs and DVDs).
-If there is a business purpose to store Highly Sensitive Information on portable or removable devices, the User must consult with ITS to ensure the Highly Sensitive Information is encrypted and/or password protected as may be required by applicable law.
+In addition, Restricted Information should not be stored on portable or removable devices, including laptops, unencrypted USB drives, unencrypted removable drives or portable media (e.g., CDs and DVDs).
+If there is a business purpose to store Restricted Information on portable or removable devices, the User must consult with ITS to ensure the Restricted Information is encrypted and/or password protected as may be required by applicable law.